flaptor/indextank-jquery/README.md

     - the indextank_Renderer()'d element matches the DIV id.
 3. Write a query on your search box

-## OK, but I want results rendered different.
+## OK, but I want results rendered differently.
 Can I do that?

 Sure you can!
-You'll need to write a **format** function, that takes a result as argument and returns the rendered HTML.
+You'll need to write a **format** function that takes a result as argument and returns the rendered HTML.

 Example